fengboyue/jsdk/docs/en/quick.md

 * *Other open source libraries include in JSDK's releases are licensed under their stated licenses*

 ## Changelogs

+### v2.3.0 - 2020/7/24
+[Added]
+- create new module named jsmedia with advanced audio and video players.
+- add interval time for Seqkeys in Keyboard class.
+- Ajax class supports new response type: arraybuffer.

 ### v2.2.0 - 2020/7/17
 [Added]
-- create new ui-input-devices module named jsinput.
+- create new module named jsinput for complex key and mouse events.
 - generate index.html for every directory of examples automatically.

 [Changed]